-Cockatoo Dwarf Cichlid (Apistogramma cacatuoides) Fish Species Profile
+Cockatoo Dwarf Cichlid (Apistogramma cacatuoides) Species Profile & Care Guide

 The Cockatoo Cichlid is one of the more colourful fish of all the Dwarf Cichlids.
 This species of Dwarf Cichlid is quite hardy and can adapt to many different environments making them more straightforward to take care of than some other species of Dwarfs.